 Two-year warranty on all products

-On March 8th, we celebrate the International Women's Day, data officialized by the United Nations in the 1970s and that reminds us of the ongoing struggle of women around the globe for equality of rights before men and also against machismo and violence against women.
+On March 8th, it is celebrated the International Women's Day, date formalized by United Nations Organization in the 70s and reminds us of the ongoing struggle of women around the globe for equality of rights against men and also against machismo and violence against women.

 Wangari Maathai (1940-2011)